SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 [`UsageWriter.ArgumentDescriptionListOrder`][] property.
 This defaults to the same order as the usage syntax, but you can also choose to sort by ascending or descending long or short name.

-Since the static [`CommandLineParser.Parse<T>()`][] method will show usage help on error, if you have a lot of arguments it may be necessary for the user to scroll up past the argument description list to see the error message to determine what was wrong with the command line.
+Since the static [`CommandLineParser.Parse<T>()`][] method or the `CommandLineParser.ParseWithErrorHandling()` method method will show usage help on error, if you have a lot of arguments it may be necessary for the user to scroll up past the argument description list to see the error message to determine what was wrong with the command line.
 Since this may be inconvenient, you can choose to omit the argument description list, or the usage help entirely, when an error occurs, using the [`ParseOptions.ShowUsageOnError`][] property.
 In this case, the user will have to use the `-Help` argument to see the full help.

 ## Hidden arguments